fabvalaaah/mailbus/README.md

 Node.js event broker over an email box.

 **This piece of software is a proof of concept.**<br/><br/>
-Its main purpose is to demonstrate the possible usage of an email box to store event messages chronologically and to automatically execute related actions locally on a device running a MailBus daemon instance listening to this email box.
+Its main purpose is to demonstrate the possible usage of an email box to store event messages chronologically and to automatically execute related actions locally on a device running a MailBus daemon instance listening to this email box and consuming event emails.

 Correspondences: